ZachJMoore/smart-kiln-pi-server/README.md

+This repository is now archived and is no longer maintained.
+This project has been superseded by https://github.com/ZachJMoore/smart-kiln-hardware

 ## Smart Kiln (Pi server)

-This is the Pi server fro the "Smart Kiln" project.
+This is the Pi server for the "Smart Kiln" project.

 ## Hardware Setup